-As a researcher and curator, I am fascinated by the way Janina’s work thinks through different forms of embodiment that are part of the movement, how she explores practices of movement and living in these widely different bodies of our everyday, and how that is staged in her choreographies.
-In my view, an important part of this work is precisely how the effects and troubling questions are mobilized by the dancers and the audience.
-And how we might imagine other ways to live in these bodies that don’t follow biopolitical rules and binary norms.
+As a researcher and curator, I am fascinated by the way Janina’s work thinks through different forms of embodiment that are part of movement, how she explores practices of movement and living in these widely different bodies of ours in the everyday, and how that is staged in her choreographies.
+In my view, an important part of this work is precisely how affects and troubling questions are mobilized by the dancers and with the audience.
+And how we might imagine other ways to live in these bodies beyond biopolitical constraints and binary norms.
 When I ask her about this dimension of the practice and its liberating potential, she explains:

 I find that the space we have for physical expression in everyday life in Finnish society is very limited.
 How are we allowed to embody our feelings or states?
 We are mainly allowed to sit and walk.
 And I find that there is such huge potential.
 For example, in Over your fucking body, I addressed the fact that most of us are fucking, but we are talking about embodiment and dancing as if we were not fucking.
 So there’s this secret life of everyone, which is surely not a secret because we have the porn industry and a lot of products around sex, but still, when going to a dance show, we always ask “Why do they do these weird things?”.
 And then we go home, and we have sex with our partner or partners, and we are very close to what we’ve just seen onstage, but we don’t combine this.
 We can’t see that this is already in me.

 All these things are already in us and are the vocabulary for this emotional world … my work is very much about making a movement practice out of that.
-I guess that’s where it this practice of freedom takes place. […] it is a communication method available to anyone.
-And then, of course, a very important part is that it is in peace.
+I guess that’s where it this practice of freedom takes place. […] it is a way of communicating available to anyone.
+And then, of course, a very very important part is that it is in peace.
 It’s a movement practice that is not violent.